Fine & Performing Arts Faculty

 BA, University of Central Oklahoma, Theatre & Communications

-Laura is Assistant Professor of Theatre at Massachusetts College of Liberal Arts where she teaches performance courses including acting, directing and play analysis.
-She has taught at University of North Carolina Charlotte, Stony Brook University, Chapman University and University of California, Irvine.
-She is fascinated with the intersection of movement, action and the theatre experience.
-She uses the techniques of old masters such as Michael Chekhov combined with innovative new techniques like Anne Bogart's Viewpoints to bridge movement, text and emotion, as well as foster collaboration and ensemble.
+Laura is currently Assistant Professor of Theatre at Massachusetts College of Liberal Arts where she teaches performance.
+She has taught at University of North Carolina, Charlotte, Stony Brook University, Chapman University and University of California, Irvine.
+Laura is fascinated with the intersection of movement, action and the theatre experience.
+She uses the techniques of old masters like Michael Chekhov combined with the work of innovators like Steve Paxton and Anne Bogart to bridge movement, text and emotion, as well as foster collaboration and ensemble.
 She continues to be inspired by this work in meaningful ways and is constantly looking for new forms of making theatre.

 Venable Hall Room G08 | Phone 413.662.5486 | Email Laura Standley